 The National Library also hold microfilm copies of the Tithe Applotment Books.
 Checking the original Tithe Applotment Books is important because the online collection hosted by the National Archives of Ireland is unreliable.

 Other Useful Genealogical Sources at the National Library of IrelandThe National Library of Ireland also holds the largest collection of Irish newspapers on the Island.
 Although some Irish newspapers have already been digitized, there is still a very significant collection that are not yet online.
 A local newspaper from the area where your ancestors originated could be very valuable to your research.
 You can search the National Library of Ireland catalogue of newspapers by name, county or town of publication on their online Newspaper Database.

 The library also houses an extensive collection of street and trade directories as well as published local histories and genealogical guides.
-The main catalogue for the library collections can be found on their website.
-The remainder of the National Library of Ireland holdings can be found on their main catalogue and accessed in the Reading Room of the Main Library building.
+The National Library of Ireland holdings can be found on their main catalogue and accessed in the Reading Room of the Main Library building.